Climate Action

 2. This Project received funding from the Australian Renewable Energy Agency (ARENA) as part of ARENA’s Advancing Renewables Program.
 The views expressed herein are not necessarily the views of the Australian Government, and the Australian Government does not accept responsibility for any information or advice contained herein.

-In February 2024 BlueScope announced a new framework agreement with Rio Tinto and BHP to accelerate the decarbonisation of steelmaking by jointly investigating the development of the country’s first ironmaking electric smelting furnace3 (ESF) pilot plant.
+In February 2024, BlueScope announced a new framework agreement with Rio Tinto and BHP to accelerate the decarbonisation of steelmaking by jointly investigating the development of the country’s first ironmaking electric smelting furnace (ESF) pilot plant.
+In December 2024, the Kwinana Industrial Area, south of Perth, was confirmed as the location for the ESF pilot plant.
+For further information, please refer to the NeoSmelt update.

 Further information